SciML/ModelOrderReduction.jl/docs/src/tutorials/deim_FitzHugh-Nagumo.md

 a nonlinear 1-D PDE from the realm of neuroscience.

-The FitzHugh-Nagumo system used in neuron modeling is a simplified version of the Hodgkin-Huxley model, which describes in a detailed manner activation and deactivation dynamics of a spiking neuron.
+The FitzHugh-Nagumo system used in neuron modeling is a simplified version of the Hodgkin-Huxley model, which describes in a detailed manner, the activation and deactivation dynamics of a spiking neuron.
 The system is given as follows.
 For ``x\in [0,L], t\geq 0``,

 ```math